 - quick to engage or share, often about present challenges or thoughts

-We want our primary source of small group leaders to be people recommended to us by our existing leaders.
-In order for this to be a reality, we must continually cast vision with our leaders with the importance of developing new leaders.
+We want our primary source of new group leaders to be people recommended to us by our existing leaders.
+In order for this to be a reality, we must continually cast vision with our leaders around the importance of developing new leaders.

-Hopefully, this is how a leader was developed and on-ramped, so it's a part of the experience that they're trying to recreate.
-We also make sure to talk about this from the beginning, and follow up on it during and after each session.
+Hopefully, this is how a leader was developed and on-ramped, so it's a part of the experience that they're trying to recreate in their own group.
+We also make sure to talk about this from the beginning of a group, and follow up on it during and after each session.

-Once someone has been identified as a potential leader, either the Leader or the Assistant Director should connect that person with the Director so a conversation can begin!
+Once someone has been identified as a potential leader, either the Leader or the Coach should connect that person with the Director so a conversation can begin!